Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Constant-time PPM details

 To summarize, we have shown that an arbitrary fault-tolerant PPM can be performed in constant time.
 Moreover, all of these operations can be implemented on a planar architecture, involving two folded layers of surface code patches that are superimposed together; see Fig.~\ref{fig:fold}.

 Injection of distilled magic states can be implemented by simply increasing the number of logical qubits in the data and the ancilla blocks.
 Specifically, suppose we can create $m$ $|T\rangle$ states in a single logical clock cycle.
 It will suffice to add $m$ extra logical qubits in the data and the ancilla block and store the magic states in the newly allotted qubits in the data block.
 Since the number of magic state factories is typically much smaller than the number of logical qubits, this additive overhead is expected to be small.
 Moreover, the magic state factories can be spaced out sufficiently far apart from each other to avoid any routing issues.
-In the regime studied in this paper, once the number of magic state factories exceeds $\sim 10$, the gain from having an extra magic state factory is expected to be insignificant; see Appendix~\ref{sec:parallelization}.
+In the regime studied in this paper, once the number of magic state factories exceeds $\sim 10$, the gain from having an extra magic state factory is expected to be insignificant.
 Since the smallest number of logical qubits needed exceeds a few thousand, we can take the average spacing between the magic state factories to be at least a few hundred, enough room to have independent magic state factories that do not interfere with each other.
 Of course, one may opt to use more sophisticated distillation protocols that generate multiple magic states at the same time~\cite{bravyihaahmagic,haah2017magic,haah2017magic_low,haah2018codes}.
 In those cases, the extra logical qubits will need to be physically close to each other.

-One may worry that assigning a fixed location for the magic states will cause a routing problem; as we explain in Section~\ref{sec:compilation}, this is not the case.
+One may worry that assigning a fixed location for the magic states will cause a routing problem; as we explain below, this is not the case.
 Thanks to the fact that we can apply arbitrary PPMs, the location of the magic states does not matter.